tamylaa/clodo-framework/docs/overview.md

-# Lego Framework Overview
+# Clodo Framework Overview

-## 🧱 What is the Lego Framework?
+## 🧱 What is the Clodo Framework?

-The **Lego Framework** is a comprehensive development framework for building microservices on Cloudflare's edge computing platform.
-Just like Lego bricks snap together to create complex structures, this framework provides standardized, reusable components that developers can combine to rapidly build and deploy domain-specific services.
+The **Clodo Framework** is a comprehensive development framework for building microservices on Cloudflare's edge computing platform.
+Just like Clodo bricks snap together to create complex structures, this framework provides standardized, reusable components that developers can combine to rapidly build and deploy domain-specific services.

 ## 🎯 Core Philosophy